rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

-# setup this single page application from scratch
+# Set up this single page application from scratch

 ## Prerequisites